KrzysiekSiemv/ServCreator-for-Minecraft/README.md

-# ServCreator for Minecraft
+# ServManager for Minecraft
-ServCreator is a server manager for Minecraft local servers, that are running on Windows.
+ServManager is a server manager for Minecraft local servers, that are running on Windows.
 It has easy creator, manager and updater.
 If you have any idea or you've found a bug, write about it on Issues.
 <br><br>
 Required: .NET Framework 4.7; Java SE Runtime Environment (any version).<br>